saildot4k/saildot4k.github.io/docs/crystal-chips/cc-scripting.md

  will create a folder MYFOLDER in the USB mass storage.

- Note: MKDIR will not create mutliple folders for example:
+ Note: MKDIR will not create mutliple folders for example if MYFOLDER, FOLDER and FOLDER3 do not exist:

  ```
  IF NOT EXISTS "mass:/MYFOLDER/FOLDER2/FOLDER3"
     IF FAIL MKDIR "mass:/MYFOLDER/FOLDER2/FOLDER3"